DTJF/libpruio/src/doc/_2_preparation.md

     make lkm-glob-install

 From the next boot on the LKM will be auto-loaded, and you can use `systemctl` features for further handling.
-At runtime for the current session, execute

-    sudo systemctl stop libpruio.service

-to unload the module, and

-    sudo systemctl start libpruio.service

-to re-load it again.
-Or generally for the next boots, execute

-    sudo systemctl disable libpruio.service

-to disable auto-loading at boot-time, and

-    sudo systemctl enable libpruio.service
+See section \ref sSecLKM for further details.

-to enable auto-loading at boot-time.
-To uninstall that service and the LKM execute
+To uninstall that service and the LKM, execute

     make lkm-glob-uninstall

 \note The user group `pruio` doesn't get removed, it's still existent
       after uninstall.
 To remove it execute `sudo nano /etc/group` and